Can disclaimers be used to not wear hearing protection?

 Disclaimers and hearing protection

-Firstly, the employer has a duty to protect employees where they possibly can and they cannot set this obligation aside.
 A disclaimer doesn’t free the employer from this obligation to protect the employee if it is within their power to do so.

-Also, it is not considered to be an agreement between equal parties and if it was allowed would be a massive open door for abuse.
+There are wider implications if it was allowed in law as it would be a massive open door for abuse.
 For example, assume it was legal for an employee to sign a disclaimer that they accept any risks and to then not wear any PPE.
 (Not only hearing protection but as if it was good for ears then it would also be good for boots, eye protection, etc.).
 How long would it be before more unscrupulous employers were leaning on their employees quietly saying ‘sign this and you can keep your job’?

 It is simply not possible to do.